Cybersecurity For The Stack

 User Access -> Out dated or unused user accounts should be deleted.

-7 Webserver -> Virtual Machines
+7 Webserver -> Machines

 Anti-Virus -> All servers or virtual machines should be running anti-virus & endpoint protection software.